nqvu-daniel/AIC_FTML_dev/README.md

 ### Linux CLI Deployment
 - Prereqs: Linux with conda (Miniconda/Anaconda).
 GPU optional (CUDA 11.8+/driver if using GPU env).
 - Install env: `./setup_env.sh --gpu` (or `--cpu`), then `conda activate aic-ftml-gpu` (or `aic-ftml`).
-- Run end‑to‑end via CLI: `python smart_pipeline.py /data/aic2024`.
+- Run segment-first pipeline: Use scripts in order (segment_videos → index → build_text).
 - No web service is included by default; this project is CLI‑first.
 A thin API can be added if needed.

 ### GPU Support & Requirements